 Create a Site with no IP address associated with it.

 I have multiple Sites.
-With which Site do I associate a User Agent?
+With which Site do I associate a Roaming Client?

 If the computer is normally at a specific location (ie: Office, School, etc), use that Site.

 If the enduser always remote and will never be locally on a specific Site, the Site is irrelevant; just remember this will be used for billing.

 Sites can be changed at any point in time if you change your mind about with which site a Roaming Client is associated.